A secure, predictable income stream

 Payment deferral periods

-Payments may be deferred for a maximum of 10 years, subject to restrictions and based on the source of premium.
+Payments may be deferred for a maximum of 10 years, subject to restrictions based on the source of premium.

 - Monthly, quarterly, semi-annually or annually